What are peeling nails?

 causes peeling nails?

 Trauma or damage to the nail itself can cause peeling.
 Soaking your hands in hot water while doing the dishes or engaging in any other prolonged water exposure can dry out the nails.
 This can also cause peeling.

 - any activity that presses on the nail

 - overusing the nails as tool

 - applying false or acrylic nails

-If you can’t attribute your peeling nails to an external or internal cause, one way to tell the difference is to look and compare your toenails and fingernails.
-If your fingernails are peeling but your toenails aren’t (or vice-versa), this signals an external cause.
+If you can’t attribute your peeling nails to an external or internal cause, one way to tell the difference is to compare your toenails and fingernails.
+If your fingernails are peeling but your toenails aren’t (or vice versa), this signals an external cause.
 If both your fingernails and toenails are peeling, this signals an internal cause.

 Internal causes can vary but sometimes dry, peeling nails can indicate a vitamin deficiency, typically an iron deficiency.

 to seek medical help

 Peeling nails rarely have internal causes or are cause for a medical emergency.
 However, if your nails are causing severe pain or bleeding in addition to peeling, you may want to seek urgent medical care.